chenerlich/FCL/README.md

 * Notes

 ## Contributions
-If you have any malicious related command line (de-obfuscated or not), sandbox links, technical write-up, regular expression or any useful suggestion, please share it with me and I will update this repository accordingly.
+If you have any malicious related command line (deobfuscated or not), sandbox links, technical write-up, regular expression or any useful suggestion, please share it with me and I will update this repository accordingly.

 ## GPL 3